httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 For example, if Cookies {{?RFC6265}} are used to carry application state, they will be sent with all requests to the origin by default, unless scoped by path, and the application might receive cookies from other applications on the origin.
-This can lead to security issues, as well as collisions in cookie name.
+This can lead to security issues, as well as collision in cookie names.

+One solution to these issues is to require a dedicated hostname for the application, so that it has a unique origin.
+However, it is often desirable to allow multiple applications to be deployed on a single hostname; doing so provides the most deployment flexibility and enables them to be "mixed" together (See {{RFC7320}} for details).
+Therefore, applications using HTTP should strive to allow multiple applications on an origin.

-As a result, when specifying the use of Cookies, HTTP authentication {{?RFC7235}}, or other origin-wide HTTP mechanisms, applications using HTTP SHOULD NOT mandate the use of a particular identifier, but instead let deployments configure them.
+To enable this, when specifying the use of Cookies, HTTP authentication realms {{?RFC7235}}, or other origin-wide HTTP mechanisms, applications using HTTP SHOULD NOT mandate the use of a particular identifier, but instead let deployments configure them.
+Consideration SHOULD be given to scoping them to part of the origin, using their specified mechanisms for doing so.

-Note that dedicating a hostname to a single application is not a solution to the issues above; see
-{{!RFC7320}}.

 Modern Web browsers constrain the ability of content from one origin to access resources from another, to avoid leaking private information.
-As a result, applications that wish to expose cross-origin data to browsers will need to implement CORS {{FETCH}}.
+As a result, applications that wish to expose cross-origin data to browsers will need to implement the CORS protocol; see {{FETCH}}.

 # IANA Considerations